-The layer can be selected anytime but will only display updated radar imagery with an active (Wi-Fi or cellular) internet connection.
+The Radar (Classic) map layer can be selected anytime but will only display updated radar imagery with an active (Wi-Fi or cellular) internet connection.

-Radar (Classic) is updated every five minutes, with approximately 55 minutes of radar data available to animate.
+Radar (Classic) is updated every five minutes, with approximately 55 minutes of radar data being available to animate.